bittersweetryan/ember-component-article/Ember Components.md

 ###The Component Object

 Perhaps by this point you've asked yourself a few questions.
-What element will ember wrap my component in when it's inserted into the DOM?
-How do I get my components to respond to user interactions?
+Can I control what element Ember will use to wrap my component when it's inserted into the DOM?
+How do I get my components to respond to events?
+Where are properties that only my controller uses stored?
+The answer to all of these questions lies in the `Ember.Component` object.

-The `Ember.Component` object solves
-Because components are encapsulated, actions triggered on views do not bubble past the boundries of the view.
-The `Ember.Component` object solves this issue.
-In addition when Ember inserts a component into the DOM it is wrapped in a `<div>` element by default

-The component object is created by extending the `Ember.Component` object.
-You won't be surprised to know that the name of this object is determined by Ember's conventions, a component's object should be named: <i>ComponentName</i>Component (note that the hyphen based naming convention is replaced by a camel cased naming convention).
-Looking back again at our `scrum-card` component example the Component Object that would back it would be named `ScrumCardComponent`.
+In order to create a `Ember.Component` object for a component just extend `Ember.Component`.
+As with most things in Ember, naming conventions will determin this object's name, it is a camel case representation of the component's name.
+The follwing code creates the component object for our scrum card.

 ```
 App.ScrumCardComponent = Ember.Component.extend( {